Velocidex/velociraptor-web/content/docs/user-interface/artifacts/client_artifacts.md

 2. The `FlowId` is a unique internal ID given to each flow Velociraptor runs.
-You will need this ID if you need to compose VQL quries for post processing the flow.
+You will need this ID if you need to compose VQL queries for post processing the flow.

 3. The `Artifacts Collected` column is a list of artifacts collected by this flow.
 It is possible to schedule multiple artifacts to be